 Butterflies in your garden

 Butterflies can be supported in gardens by providing flowers where they will feed on nectar.
-A few species have caterpillars that will feed on garden plants too.
+Growing food plants for caterpillars will encourage some to breed in your garden..

 Timing March to October